Esri/schedule-sync/README.md

 1. Give each feature class feature a unique ID.
 Let us call this our `geo_id`.
 Add a text column to your feature class and popuplate all rows.
 No two rows can have the same value, otherwise we will not be able to differentiate between those two features.
 2. Add a text column to your schedule.
 For each item in your scedule specifiy one `geo_id`.
 The `geo_id` will be the value that links our schedule to our features.
 3. Export or save your schedule data to a CSV file.
 The first row of the file must be the field names.
 The second row must be the field alias names.
 The values start on the third row.
 Make note of the file path location.
 You will be providing the CSV file location as one of the tool inputs.
 4. Take note of any datetime fields.
 You have the option to import these fields as the Esri datetime datatype.
 To do the conversion you must provide the datetime source format using the Python datetime format string convention.
-[See the documentation about creating your Python datetime format string here](https://docs.python.org/3/library/datetime.html).
+See the documentation about creating your Python datetime format string [here](https://docs.python.org/3/library/datetime.html).
 Make note of your optional format string to use as one of the tool inputs.

 #### Sync CSV Schedule Tool Inputs

 **Schedule File:** Provide the path to your CSV file.
 Use the file browser to select your CSV schedule file.
 The first row of values in the file will be used as the field names.
-The field name values must follow all the standard requirements for Table field names.
+The field name values must follow all the standard requirements for geodatabase table field names.
 The second row of the values in the file will be used as the alias names.
 The alias names must follow all the standard requirements for Table alias names.

 **Schedule Link Field:** Select the field in your schedule used to link the schedule table to the feature class feature.

-**Feature Class:** Provide the pat to your feature class.
+**Feature Class:** Provide the path to your feature class.

 **Feature Class Link Field:** Select the field in your feature class used to link the schedule table to the feature class feature.